Chevrolet Grand Prix

-The Chevrolet Grand Prix is an annual IMSA WeatherTech SportsCar Championship race held every July at Canadian Tire Motorsport Park in Bowmanville, Ontario, Canada.
-The race originated in 1975 and is currently a two hour and forty minute race in order to fit the event into a television-friendly package.
+The Chevrolet Grand Prix is an annual IMSA WeatherTech SportsCar Championship race held every July at Canadian Tire Motorsport Park near Bowmanville in Clarington, Ontario, Canada.
+The race originated in 1975 and is currently a two-hour and forty minute race in order to fit the event into a television-friendly package.
 Previous editions of the Grand Prix were part of the World Sportscar Championship, the American Le Mans Series and the IMSA GT Championship.